 The visitor check-in process must be quick and efficient.
 Bottlenecks can cause the system to break down, and failure is not an option when it comes to national security.
 The solution needs to handle different visitor, identification, and badge types – no matter who is running it.

-Cleared contracts must abide by certain rules, like those within the National Industrial Security Program Operating Manual (NISPOM), the Foreign Ownership, Control, or Influence (FOCI) guidelines, and the International Traffic in Arms Regulations (ITAR).
+Cleared contracts must abide by certain rules, like those within 32 CFR Part 117, National Industrial Security Program Operating Manual (NISPOM) Rule, the Foreign Ownership, Control, or Influence (FOCI) guidelines, and the International Traffic in Arms Regulations (ITAR).
 Conditions are subject to change at any time, and audits are performed to ensure compliance.
 Failure to adhere to the smallest detail may result in contract termination.

 MathCraft Security Technologies is the leading provider of FSO technologies and software, equipping today’s cleared facilities with the tools security officers need to govern daily security tasks effectively.
 MathCraft’s enterprise security suite includes Portal Commander™, a case management solution that automates workflows within a digital, dashboard-driven platform.
 The suite also includes Access Commander®, a web-based accountability system that simplifies the organization and administration of Defense Security Service (DSS) requirements.